Administering Container-to-Container Networking

 Return to the Installation Dashboard.

-This section describes how to create and modify Container-to-Container Networking policies using a plugin for the CF CLI.
+This section describes how to create and modify Container-to-Container Networking policies using a plugin for the Cloud Foundry Command Line Interface (cf CLI).

-To use the plugin, you must have the
+To use the plugin, you must have either the

-For more information, see Creating and Managing Users with the UAA CLI (UAAC).
+For more information, see Creating and Managing Users with the UAA CLI (UAAC) and Orgs, Spaces, Roles, and Permissions.

 Install the Plugin